2raj2raj/bitcoin-educational-content/courses/his201/en.md

 - Private Digital Currencies (1996–2013)
 - Decentralized Models Before Nakamoto (1982–2012)
 - The Birth of Bitcoin (August 2008–January 2009)
-- Presentation to the World (Jan.
-2009–October 2009)
+- Presentation to the World (January 2009–October 2009)
 - The Bootstrapping of Cryptocurrency (October 2009–April 2010)
 - Graphics Cards, Pizzas, and Free Bitcoins (April 2010–June 2010)
 - The Great Slashdotting (June 2010–July 2010)
 - The First Technical Troubles (July 2010–September 2010)
-- The Digital Gold Rush (Sept.
-2010–October 2010)
+- The Digital Gold Rush (September 2010–October 2010)
 - The Blossoming of the Ecosystem (October 2010–December 2010)
-- The Disappearance of Satoshi (Dec.
-2010–April 2011)
+- The Disappearance of Satoshi (December 2010–April 2011)
 - The Community Takes Over (April 2011–September 2011)

 **Details**